A practical guide to Zendesk AI powered ticketing in 2026

 One of the first things Zendesk AI does is read incoming tickets.
 It figures out what the customer wants, their tone, and how they're feeling to automatically categorize the ticket and send it to the right person or department.

-This saves a ton of time.
-It gets rid of the manual sorting and means tickets land with the person best equipped to handle them much quicker.
-Zendesk says this can shave off an average of 45 seconds per ticket, which really adds up.
+This is a significant time-saver.
+It streamlines manual sorting and ensures tickets land with the person best equipped to handle them.
+Zendesk says this can shave off an average of 45 seconds per ticket, which adds up to massive efficiency gains.

 Agent-facing AI tools (Copilot)

 This is where AI gives your human agents a direct helping hand.
-The Copilot features are built into the agent workspace to make their job a little easier.
+The Copilot features are built into the agent workspace to make their job easier and more focused.

-Knowledge Suggestions: While an agent is typing, the AI brings up relevant articles from your Zendesk Help Center.
-This stops agents from having to search for answers and keeps the information they share consistent.
+• Knowledge Suggestions: While an agent is typing, the AI brings up relevant articles from your Zendesk Help Center.
+This helps agents share consistent, accurate information every time.

-These tools are genuinely useful for making agents more productive and can help new hires get up to speed faster.
+These tools are genuinely useful for making agents more productive and helping new hires reach peak performance faster.

 AI agents for automated resolutions

-Zendesk's AI also includes chatbots, which they call "AI Agents."
-These bots can handle simple, common questions all on their own, without a human ever getting involved.
+Zendesk's AI also includes sophisticated chatbots, which they call "AI Agents."
+These bots can handle simple, common questions all on their own, providing instant value for customers.

-They're built to take care of the easy stuff, think "Where's my order?" or "How do I reset my password?"
+They're built to take care of the essentials, like "Where's my order?" or "How do I reset my password?"
 The bots pull answers straight from your Zendesk Help Center to provide 24/7 support.
-This frees up your human agents to spend their time on the tricky problems where their expertise is actually needed.
+This frees up your human agents to spend their time on complex, high-touch problems where their expertise is most valuable.

 A flowchart outlining the quick, self-serve implementation of eesel AI, an alternative to the more manual Zendesk AI powered ticketing setup.

-Zendesk AI is at its best when all your company's knowledge is neatly filed away in the Zendesk Help Center.
-But let's be real, that's rarely the case.
-What about all that critical info your team has in Google Docs, Confluence, Notion, or buried in important Slack threads?
+Zendesk AI is exceptionally strong when your company's knowledge is centralized in the Zendesk Help Center.
+However, some teams have critical info in other places like Google Docs, Confluence, or Notion.

 An infographic illustrating how eesel AI centralizes knowledge from different sources to power support automation, a key advantage over native Zendesk AI powered ticketing.